-- Pots and pans with a lot of scratches: This is probably the most thrown away item at our donation center!
+This is probably the most thrown away item at our Furniture Bank!
 If a pot or pan has scratches (particularly teflon/non stick coated pans), we cannot give these items to family.
 When Teflon/non stick coatings get scratched, they start flaking and that ends up in food.
 These flakes can cause all sorts of bad things to happen in the body, and as such, we cannot give these away to families.
 We know it’s hard to throw away pots and pans when you’re cleaning your home, but if it’s teflon/non stick coated, and it’s scratched, please do not donate it.

-- Old and outdated decorations: If you’re getting rid of holiday decorations because they are old and outdated, our donation center is not the place to take them!
+If you’re getting rid of holiday decorations because they are old and outdated, our Furniture Bank is not the place to take them!
 Please only donate nice decorations that are either timeless or are newer.

 We created a visual guide called “Give This, Not That,” that we would encourage you to check out too!

-Thank you for supporting Restoring Dignity, and for ensuring that we are providing quality items to the families that visit our Community Donation Center!
+Thank you for supporting Restoring Dignity, and for ensuring that we are providing quality items to the families that visit our Furniture Bank!